Guilded-NET/Guilded-NET.github.io/references/CalendarEventEvent.CalendarEventEvent(CalendarEvent,HashId).md

 `serverId` [HashId](HashId 'Guilded.Base.HashId')

-The identifier of [the server](Server 'Guilded.Base.Servers.Server') where the doc event occurred
+The identifier of [the server](Server 'Guilded.Base.Servers.Server') where the [calendar event event](CalendarEventEvent 'Guilded.Base.Events.CalendarEventEvent') occurred

 ### See Also
 - [CalendarEventEvent](CalendarEventEvent 'Guilded.Base.Events.CalendarEventEvent')